nkss-dev/Project-Hyperlink/README.md

 # Project Hyperlink

-A personal moderation bot made as a part of the NKSSS project
+A personal moderation bot made as a part of the NKSS project

 ## Running a local instance